Jewellery for luck: a locket with a surprising secret

 A sign of good luck

-Being born while still wrapped in the sac was connected to all sorts of beliefs, both positive and negative.
+Being born while still wrapped in the amniotic sac was connected to all sorts of beliefs, both positive and negative.
 It was thought that babies born in the caul might be able to link the world of humans and that of spirits.
 This link with the spirit world made them lucky but also perhaps, likely to be accused of witchcraft.

 The 17th century author Sir Thomas Browne described the superstitions of his day: